 CIRTL Network Events

-These online events for graduate students and postdocs are led by faculty and staff from nearly 40 CIRTL Network universities.
-Event in these series are open to all on a drop-in basis through a web browser or the Blackboard Collaborate mobile app, with no pre-registration required.
-Group viewings may be offered for some events.
-Archived recordings may also be available.
-In past semesters, these events were known as CIRTLCasts or CIRTL Coffee Hours.
-Contact firstname.lastname@example.org with questions or to borrow equipment such as webcams and microphones.
+These drop-in online events for graduate students and postdocs are led by faculty and staff from approximately 40 CIRTL Network universities.
+Archived recordings may be available later via the CIRTL Network YouTube channel.
+Contact email@example.com with questions or to borrow equipment such as webcams and microphones.

 Hear community college faculty from around the country discuss their experiences in these institutions in this three-part series.